kennethlynne/generator-angular-xl/README.md

 ### Repository
 Generates an AngularJS factory that returns a class that has `$save` and `$delete` methods and more, and an accompanying repository to handle client side caching and change tracking.
 It uses $http by default, but you should override the methods for your own implementation.
 Return promises, and you're good.
-This

 Example:
 ```bash